Have you ever purchased a painted mason jar and wondered if you could do it yourself?

 If you have, the answer is absolutely – yes!

-If you want to paint a mason jar you can paint it in any color and with a minimal amount of supplies.
+If you want to paint a mason jar, you can paint it in any color and with minimal supplies.
 Here’s how to paint mason jars.

 How to Paint Mason Jars: Supplies You’ll Need

 Before we get started, here are the supplies you’ll need:

 - Alcohol + Paper Towel

 - Sandpaper (optional)